 Remember the complex, but loving relationship between Shirley McClain and Debra Winger in the movie Terms of Endearment?
 The viewer can tell that McClain loves Winger in her own rough way, but the former has trouble being tender with her daughter.
 It isn’t until Winger finds herself dying from a terminal illness that her mother softens and shows some vulnerability.

 You don’t have to find yourself embroiled in dysfunction to struggle to maintain balance in your relationship with your mother or daughter.
 Hurts and misunderstandings challenge even the healthiest ones.

 If you want to improve your relationship with your mother (or daughter), I have provided several suggestions below.
 In a nutshell, they boil down to compassion and validation of the other person while taking care of yourself.

 These simple intentions can work wonders on even the most challenging mother and daughter relationships.

 Taking Things Personally

 It’s so easy to feel hurt by what others say or how they act, and once we feel hurt it’s difficult to see through the emotions and think rationally.

-In his book The Four Agreements, author Don Miguel Ruiz recommends not taking anything personally.
+In his book The Four Agreements: A Practical Guide to Personal Freedom, author Don Miguel Ruiz recommends not taking anything personally.
 By this he means that others say and do things based on their own perception of the world and from their personal experience.
 He argues that nothing another person does to you is personal.
 Rather, it is solely the result of their world view.